Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/call-microsoft-graph-api.md

 <a name="msg_proj_from_entity_to_props"> </a>
 ###Projection from an entity to properties
-To retrieve only the user's biographical data, such as the user's provided _About me_ description and his or her skill set, you can add the
-$select query option to the previous request.
+To retrieve only the user's biographical data, such as the user's provided _About me_ description and their skill set, you can add the $select query option to the previous request.
 For example,

 ```no-highlight
 GET https://graph.microsoft.com/v1.0/contoso.onmicrosoft.com/users/john.doe@contoso.onmicrosoft.com?$select=AboutMe,Skills HTTP/1.1